Waltham railway station (England): Present day

 Tracklifting commenced in early 1981, with the section between Grimsby and Waltham - constructed of bullhead rail - being the last to be removed.
 This section was designated by Humberside County Council for the building of the A16 Peaks Parkway.
 The roadworks put an end to hopes by the Great Northern and East Lincolnshire Railway plc to put the railway back in to Grimsby.

 The station site survived largely intact until 2009 when, following a structural survey, it was determined that the Station House was beyond restoration due to water damage in the foundation level and would have to be demolished.
 The Station House was deconstructed and rebuilt on exactly the same foot print after the footings were raised 4 feet to match the average level of New waltham and many of the original features returned to the exterior.
 The rebuilt house retains the name of "Station House".
 The former goods yard with 7 new houses built on the original grounds is now called "Station Mews" and involving the construction of eight properties (including the station house reconstruction) accessed by a private road, although has not been fully completed to this date by the developer "Station Mews Development Company".
 The original three terraced cottages with outbuildings, adjacent to the up platform and signal box, survive to this day.

-On 28 September 1991, a Light Railway Order was obtained which authorises the reinstatement of the East Lincolnshire Railway between Waltham and the former Keddington Road level crossing near Louth.
+On 28 September 1991, the Grimsby and Louth Light Railway Order 1991 (SI 1991/2210) was obtained which authorises the reinstatement of the East Lincolnshire Railway between Waltham and the former Keddington Road level crossing near Louth.
 The Lincolnshire Wolds Railway had intended on opening a station at Waltham.
 However, as developers have built over the track bed to the south at Holton-le-Clay and at Waltham itself, it is now impossible to re-lay the track as far as Waltham.
 On 26 August 2009, the first train between and ran for the first time in 47 years.